 Here’s what we know: emotions impact customer purchasing decisions -- sometimes positively, other times, negatively.

-In addition, when call center agents get off structured scripts and instead actively listen to customers, they begin to have more engaging and emotionally intelligence conversations.
+In addition, when call center agents get off structured scripts and instead actively listen to customers, they begin to have more engaging and emotionally intelligent conversations.
 Their chances for a successful interaction greatly increase.

 Agents can show they are listening actively by: